nathan-russell-blog/nathan-russell-blog.github.io/source/_posts/2015-11-21-rcpp-and-expression-templates.markdown

 ___

-Next, we consider the `typedef`s on lines 10 and 11 (line 12 was previously touched discussed):
+Next, we consider the `typedef`s on lines 10 and 11 (line 12 was previously discussed):

 ``` c++
 typedef Rcpp::VectorBase<RTYPE, NA, VEC_T> VEC_TYPE;